Carefully read through the information below before initiating your application.

 Non-Canadian or Non-US institutions

-- If requested, you will need to provide Official Transcripts sent directly from the issuing institution to U of T in a sealed envelope, as instructed in this application.
+- If requested, you will need to provide official Transcripts, and an official English translation, sent directly from the issuing institution (university or translator), to this office in a sealed envelope.

 English Language Proficiency test scores (if applicable)

-English language proficiency (ELP) is required and must be established by all applicants from universities outside of Canada where the native language is not English.
+English language proficiency (ELP) is required and must be established by all applicants who completed their admitting degree at universities outside of Canada where the native language is not English.

 - Note that a university education in English may not be considered sufficient (e.g. TOEFL/TWE is still required for graduates from such countries as India, Pakistan, Bangladesh and Saudi Arabia).
 A Medical Residency in Canada does not satisfy the ELP requirement, nor does living/working in an English speaking country.